 Studio Broom

 I love to sweep.
 I do it every day.
 The repetition of the motion is soothing.
-Vacuuming up that tidy little pile of dusty crumbs is very satisfying.
+Vacuuming up that tidy little pile of dusty crumbs is satisfying.
 After several years of sweeping, I started to wonder about brooms.
 The general design of the broom has been pretty much the same since the first broom.
-The broom I had been using was a generic plastic Target thing.
+The one I had been using was a generic plastic Target thing.
 It was fine.
 But here I was, using it every day.
 Couldn’t it be better?

 I started reading about brooms.
 I wrote a thing about it.
 Then I went and made one.
 Well, I didn’t make the actual broom.
 I found a basic yet solid one that I thought was awesome, from a little-known place in the south that has been making brooms for 100+ years.
 Then I customized it to make it look better, give it a nice tactile feel, and also a handy little loop for hanging it.
 Because hanging it makes the bristles last longer.
 And because awesome brooms should be on display, not stored in the closet.